Japan economic growth stumbles, ups chance of new stimulus

 "Japan's economy continues in an uptrend led by domestic demand," Furukawa told a news conference, although he added that the government would consider a supplementary budget to support the economy "if necessary".

-On an annualised basis, the world's third-largest economy grew 1.4 percent in the April-June quarter, less that the median 2.5 percent forecast and slightly below the 1.5 percent annualised pace of the United States.
+On an annualized basis, the world's third-largest economy grew 1.4 percent in the April-June quarter, less that the median 2.5 percent forecast and slightly below the 1.5 percent annualized pace of the United States.
 The U.S. economy had expanded at a 2.0 percent pace in the January-March quarter.

 China's economy grew in the second quarter 7.6 percent from a year earlier, down from 8.1 percent in the first quarter.
 The euro zone is expected to report on Tuesday that the bloc's economy shrank 0.2 percent in April-to-June compared with the previous quarter.